 From the latest Star Wars mini-series to a hot new kid's superhero film - there's plenty of family friendly options to explore.
 Plus Disney+'s new adult channel Star boasts some more mature content that is perfect to binge when the kids are in bed.

-So when you’re next looking for a few fun things to do with kids consider a couple of these viewing suggestions…
+So when you're next looking for a fun indoor activity with kids (opens in new tab) when the weather isn't so hot, consider a couple of these viewing suggestions...

 Amazing reasons you need Disney+

 Sit down and laugh along with Timon and Pumbaa in the original 1994 family classic.
 Or enjoy US superstar Beyonce lending her vocals to one of the greatest Disney soundtracks in the 2019 remake.

 For those who want to use their Disney+ subscription to watch some classic Disney films, this is a perfect first one to start with.

 Featuring the wickedly mean Cruella DeVill, desperate to steal away the dalmatians for her own sinister purposes, it's a delightfully fun watch.
 It was released in 1996, so lockdown is a great chance to introduce it to any of your younger kids who may not have seen it yet.